 Thanks to its temperate climate and its flat lands known as the Somerset levels, pubs are never short of locally sourced produce.
 Pubs that allow dogs near Cheddar compete for the best ploughman’s platter and those around Taunton and Yeovil serve only the best ciders and real ales.

 Dogs are welcome in every part of Somerset allowing you to share your experiences and away time with your most trusted friend that can only be enhanced by pet friendly pubs.

 Find below 7 of the best pet friendly pubs in Somerset

 1. Hairy Dog, Minehead

-Following an invigorating walk on the beach this is one of those pubs that take dogs that lives up to its name and will give your hound a hairy high-five as soon as you come through the door.
+Following an invigorating walk on one of the many pet friendly beaches in Somerset, this is one of those pubs that take dogs that lives up to its name and will give your hound a hairy high-five as soon as you come through the door.
 It is a great family pub too providing a large activity area outside for the smaller ones.
 While the little ones play, you can sit in the sunny garden that has picnic benches and shady umbrellas to keep your canine cool.
 It is well-known for its carvery, an ideal option for larger families who have to watch the pennies when it comes to eating out.